Vaccination And Parvovirus Testing In Kittens

-It is a common practice to vaccinate cats immediately upon being brought to a shelter.
-This is based upon a resurgence of feline panleukopenia (FPV) cases.
-The vaccine is highly efficacious, with antibody titers appearing within a week, so that it makes sense to vaccinate early.
+It is a common practice to vaccinate a cat immediately upon its arrival to a shelter.
+This protocol is based on a resurgence of feline panleukopenia (FPV) cases.
+The vaccine is highly efficacious, with antibody titers appearing within a week.

-There is, however, concern that the vaccine may cloud the diagnosis of panleukopenia in a cat.
-Test kits are relied upon to diagnose panleukopenia in cats with clinical signs such as vomiting and diarrhea.
+There is concern that the vaccine may cloud the diagnosis of panleukopenia.
+Practictioners rely on test kits to diagnose panleukopenia in cats with clinical signs.

-The vaccine is a modified live virus (MLV) and potentially could result in the fecal shedding of virus, which would cross-react with the commonly used canine parvovirus test kits.
-In dogs it was shown some time ago that vaccination with an MLV vaccine resulted in positive fecal parvovirus testing for four to five days after vaccination.1
+The vaccine is a modified-live virus and could result in the fecal shedding of virus, which would cross-react with the commonly used canine parvovirus test kits.
+In dogs it was shown that using an MLV vaccine resulted in positive fecal parvovirus testing for four to five days after vaccination.1

 These vaccines included six MLV and two inactivated vaccines.
-Seven of the vaccines were given subcutaneously, one was given intranasally.
+Seven vaccines were given subcutaneously, one intranasally.
 Antibody titers for FPV were determined before and two weeks after vaccination.
 Feces were tested for parvovirus antigen daily for 15 days using three different commercially available tests (Synbiotics, Idexx, Agen).

 In the kittens, positive fecal tests were found for one to eight days.
 The Synbiotics test had the highest number of positive results.
-Only one kitten had a “strong positive” reaction.
-Positive reactions were seen in all vaccine groups except the intranasal group.
+Only one kitten had a strong positive reaction.
+Positive reactions were seen in all groups except the intranasal group.

-A very important finding was that after two weeks, 75 percent to 100 percent of kittens vaccinated with MLV vaccine had protective antibodies, whereas only 25 percent to 38 percent that got an inactivated vaccine had these protective titers.
+An important finding was that after two weeks, 75 percent to 100 percent of kittens vaccinated with MLV vaccine had protective antibodies, whereas only 25 percent to 38 percent that got an inactivated vaccine had protective titers.

 Vaccinating Feral Cats

-The population of feral cats is of great concern.
-Trap, neuter and return (TNR) programs are popular to help reduce the population of cats and at the same time improve the health of the feral cat population.
-It is not uncommon to vaccinate the trapped cats when they are under anesthesia for a neutering surgery.
+It is not uncommon to vaccinate the trapped feral cats when they are under anesthesia for a neutering surgery.
 This is quite stressful, and raises concern that the stress might blunt the response to the vaccine.

-Researchers from Florida State University looked at the ability of vaccines to protect cats from a TNR program.3 Sixty-one cats were included in the study.
-The cats were trapped and then anesthetized for castration or spaying.
+Researchers from Florida State University looked at the ability of vaccines to protect cats from a trap-neuter-return program.3 Sixty-one cats were included.
+They were trapped and anesthetized for castration or spaying.
 MLV vaccine was given to 29 cats and inactivated vaccine to 32 cats.
 Blood was collected initially as well.

 After eight to 12 weeks, the cats were trapped again and blood work was repeated.
-The cats had varying levels of antibody protection before vaccination (33 percent had a titer for FPV, 64 percent for feline calicivirus (FCV), 21 percent for feline herpesvirus (FHV) and 10 percent for rabies).
+The cats had varying levels of antibody protection before vaccination (33 percent had a titer for FPV, 64 percent for feline calicivirus, 21 percent for feline herpesvirus and 10 percent for rabies).